hakbot/hakbot-origin-controller/README.md

 Copyright & License
 -------------------

-RESTjob Controller is Copyright (c) Steve Springett.
+Hakbot Origin Controller is Copyright (c) Steve Springett.
 All Rights Reserved.

 Permission to modify and redistribute is granted under the terms of the [GPL 3.0] license.